Bitcoin Scalability: Challenges and Solutions

 Introduction

-The Bitcoin scalability problem has been a significant concern since the inception of the world’s first cryptocurrency.
-As the network has grown and the number of transactions increased, Bitcoin’s limited blockchain capacity to process transactions has rapidly and efficiently become evident.
+The Bitcoin scalability problem has been a concern since its inception.
+As the network has grown and the number of transactions increased, Bitcoin’s limited blockchain capacity to process transactions rapidly and efficiently has become evident.

 This article explores the challenges associated with the Bitcoin scalability problem and discusses potential solutions to address these issues while maintaining the network’s security and decentralisation.